Best White-Label Voice AI Platform 2026: How to Choose (and Top 10)

 | Voicerr | Yes (via VAPI/Retell) | No | Campaign automation | Provider-dependent |

-Trillet is the only platform with native Meta/Facebook lead integration, enabling auto-response to inbound leads within seconds of form submission, a meaningful differentiator for agencies selling speed-to-lead.
+Trillet is one of the few platforms with native Meta/Facebook lead integration, enabling auto-response to inbound leads within seconds of form submission, a meaningful differentiator for agencies selling speed-to-lead.
 Wrapper platforms inherit whatever outbound capabilities their underlying provider offers.

 Where Wrapper Platforms Actually Win